Anuo-shuo/wiringROCK960-Python/README.rst

     git clone --recursive https://ghproxy.com/https://github.com/Anuo-shuo/wiringROCK960-Python
     cd wiringROCK960-Python

-Don't forget the --recursive; it is required to also pull in the WiringPi C code from its own repository.
+Don't forget the --recursive; it is required to also pull in the WiringROCK960 C code from its own repository.

 Prerequisites
 -------------